hues-platform/energy-hub-model-generator-aimms/NOTES.md

 You can't actually calculate temperature levels without taking into account massflows.
 How are you accounting for this now.

+Can the capacity variable/parameter be defined only with index domain conv, not x?

 Add some further documentation of the code structure.

 Improve visualization code for single hub analyses.